 Based upon the structure and the functional group, the different types of organic solvents are as explained below-

 - Aliphatics solvents– These solvents belong to the class of alkenes.
 They are said to be nonpolar in nature.
-Some of the applications of such solvents includes oil extraction, paint, dye, pharmaceuticals, in polymerization and adhesives.
+Some of the applications of such solvents include oil extraction, paint, dye, pharmaceuticals, polymerization, and adhesives.

 - Aromatic solvents– These like the aliphatic are said to be nonpolar solvents.
 They are utilized as industrial solvents for adhesives, paints, printing inks, extraction processes, decreasing, in insecticides, etc.

-- Carbonyls solvents– These includes esters.
-They are said to exhibit polar properties and are used in the nail paint removers, electronic cleaners, circuit boards, decaffeination, in glues, and also in food flavouring substances.
+- Carbonyls solvents– These include esters.
+They are said to exhibit polar properties and are used in the nail paint removers, electronic cleaners, circuit boards, decaffeination, in glues, and also in food flavoring substances.

-Some of the other solvents includes alcohols which are used in various industrial and commercial applications.
+Some of the other solvents include alcohols which are used in various industrial and commercial applications.